CarlosCoba/XS3D/README.rst

 XS3D is  particularly designed for spectral-line observations on frequency and wavelenght domain, which makes it suitable to model a wide variety of emission-lines from CO, HI, ionized gas and IR lines etc.
 XS3D adopts the same minimization technique as its 2D version, XookSuut, but extended to datacubes.
-XS3D is able to model circular rotation models, axisymmetric radial flows, bisymmetric flows, and a general harmonic decomposition of the LOSV.
+XS3D is able to model circular rotation models, axisymmetric radial flows, bisymmetric flows, vertical flows, and a general harmonic decomposition of the LOSV.
 To derive the best set of parameters on each kinematic model XS3D uses all the information from the datacube.
 Therefore, large dimension cubes could take large CPU time to derive the best model.
 XS3D is designed to take advantage of multicores, so using them through the XS3D configuration file is advisable.